isabella232/SC_FarazBhojani/RW Depth Screencast.md

 I recommend running this on a device, as the simulator seems to be extremely slow at processing these filters.

 ## Talking Head

+[TODO Faraz: make slides for this talking section and any other talknig section that can benefit.
+You can re-use the illustrations from the tutorial.]

 In a nutshell, the iPhone’s dual cameras are imitating stereoscopic vision.

 Try this.
 Hold your index finger closely in front of your nose and pointing upward.
 Close your left eye.
 Without moving your finger or head, simultaneously open your left eye and close your right eye.